 Insist on action

 The call to action shouldn’t get lost in the sentence, in fact, it should be sentence itself.
-Add different call to actions under different sections of your website to keep the action going with this simple trick!
+Add different calls to action under different sections of your website to keep the action going with this simple trick!
 Use words such as ‘get’, ‘create’, ‘launch’, ‘start’, ‘drive’, ‘grow’ etc to fuel your website copy with action verbs that insist on action.